 - Training where it is part of normal work and also part of the commercial operation.

 - Any secondary employment (driving of a regulated vehicle) where the points above apply.
 However, where any other form of secondary employment (including non-regulated driving) is concerned, EU driver's hours and tachograph regulations will apply (EC561/06).

 - A week is defined as being from 00.00 Monday to 24.00 on the following Sunday for the purposes of recording data for the reference period.

 Who is affected?

-Effectively, any employed worker who either drives or crews an 'In Scope' vehicle as laid out below:
+Effectively, an employed worker who either drives or crews an 'In Scope' vehicle as laid out below:

-- Occasional drivers who drive 'in scope' vehicles for more than 15 days within a 26 week reference period or any occasional driver who does so for more than 10 days in a reference period of less than 26 weeks.
+- Occasional drivers who drive 'in scope' vehicles for more than 15 days within a 26 week reference period or any occasional driver who does so for more than 10 days in the reference period of fewer than 26 weeks.
 Examples also include despatch/warehouse staff who occasionally drive 'in scope' vehicles, and fall into the category of a 'mobile worker'.